benbuck/finestray/README.md

 The available settings correspond to some of the above features.
 The settings are:

+- **Start with windows**:
+    This toggles whether Finestray is launched when you start Windows.
+This creates a shortcut link located in your startup folder (typically `C:\Users\Your-Name\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`) which
+    which launches the Finestray executable.
 - **Minimize hotkey**:
     This lets you configure the hotkey that is used to minimize a window to the tray.
 Please see the [Modifiers and Hotkeys](#modifiers-and-hotkeys) section for more information.